-The reappearing "disappearing river" Famed as the "stolen river," for more than twenty years between 1980 and 2008 the Savute Channel held virtually no water at all, becoming an unusually productive ribbon of grassland that served as a feeding ground for herbivores in their numbers.
-In June 2008, following a subtle shift in the underlying tectonic plates, the river that had disappeared, reappeared.
-Water crept from the Channel's source at the Zibadianja Lagoon towards the distant, long-dry Savute Marsh, once more creating a deep, clear waterway harbouring hippo, aquatic life and myriad waterbirds.
-Savuti Camp had exciting front row seats to this transformation, watching wildlife having to adapt to a renewed water source, with both its opportunities and threats.
-The Channel has become a place of refuge and food, an obstacle, a navigational aid, a playground and, for some, a graveyard.
-This wasn't the first time the Channel had either dried up, or reappeared.
+The "disappearing river" Famed as the "stolen river" owing to its periodic vanishing waters, the Savute Channel is an unusually productive ribbon of grassland that serves as a feeding ground for herbivores in their numbers - followed by their predators.
+When there is a subtle shift in the underlying tectonic plates (which we experienced between 2008 and 2016), the river that disappeared, reappears.
+Water creeps in from the Channel's source at the Zibadianja Lagoon, moving towards the distant, long-dry Savute Marsh, creating a deep, clear waterway harbouring hippo, aquatic life and myriad waterbirds.
+The Channel is thus a place of refuge and food, an obstacle, a navigational aid, a playground and, for some, a graveyard.
+Savuti Camp has exciting front row seats to this natural marvel, watching wildlife having to adapt to changing conditions, with both its opportunities and threats.
 Various episodes over the past few hundred years suggest this is a regular, albeit unpredictable phenomenon.
-With the region entering a dry cycle, the question on everyone's minds is: will the Channel remain or will it recede and disappear, relinquishing its path to the grassland once again?
+The question on everyone's minds is: when will we see the waters begin to trickle our way again?
 Impossible to say, but for now, our guests have exclusive access to this phenomenon, and to admire the way geology and nature can completely transform a landscape.